michaeltravnicek/whys_django/README.md

 # TODO
 There are also some flaws in this code.
 One of them is that secret keys should be stored in a .env file.
 Some of them are mentioned in the code like that, and because of the wrong format, I have decided to make a date text field.

+There should be also tests added into CI/CD.
+Database as all other binaries should not be uploaded to GitHub and should be in .gitignore.
+I hope by mentioning all these problems highlight my abitily also to deal with them.